-Chuma Anagbado is a Nigerian multidisciplinary visual artist and designer known for his line work and storytelling that bridges traditional Igbo artistic expression with modern technological innovation.
+Chuma Anagbado is a Nigerian multidisciplinary visual artist and designer-maker known for his line work and storytelling that bridges traditional Igbo artistic expression with modern technological innovation.

 Chuma Anagbado is a multidisciplinary Nigerian artist and designer whose work sits at the intersections between Art and Architecture.
-He studied Fine and Applied Arts with a specialization in Sculpture at the University of Benin, graduating in 2005, and later earned a Master’s degree in Design (with Distinction) from the University for the Creative Arts, Rochester, UK, in 2013.
+He studied Fine and Applied Arts (Sculpture Majors) at the University of Benin, graduating in 2005.
+He later earned a Master’s degree in Design (Distinction Honours) from the University for the Creative Arts, Rochester (UK) in 2013 where his research focused on translocating the ‘Uli’ aesthetic.

 Chuma’s works are held in public and private collections across the world.